Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 *(The difference between deployment and provisioning is that deployment deploys it on the hardware, but the service isn't yet available to the user.
 When provisioned, the service is actually accessible)*

-The following

-* **Architecture**: cloud native application nneeds to be designed for scalability and resilience (if one service goes down, another one can take over).
+* **Architecture**: cloud native application needs to be designed for scalability and resilience (if one service goes down, another one can take over).
 This favours a service oriented architecture (e.g. micro-services)
 * **Organisation**: Teams need to be (re-)organised around business capabilities (like a feature).
 This means the DB engineer and the front-end dev are working on the same team if they are working on the same feature
 * **Process**: There needs to be automated software development, deployment and management pipeline